Ways To Get Past Insecurities About Your Looks

 Sometimes we're not happy with our appearance because we have counterproductive beliefs about what it means to be at a certain level of attractiveness, such as:

-"All other people care about is looks." - People do give weight to how others look, especially when they're deciding who to date.
+"All other people care about is looks" - People do give weight to how others look, especially when they're deciding who to date.
 It's hardly the only thing they take into account.
-If you're a little under the threshold of how good someone wants their partner to look, but you're a great match for them otherwise, you're probably going to be fine.
+If you're a tad under the threshold of how good someone wants their partner to look, but you're a great match for them otherwise, you're probably going to be fine.

-"If you're not on the upper end of the attractiveness scale, then you're hopeless." - Being very attractive makes some things easier, but it's not an All-or-Nothing situation where if you're not at the very top then you get nothing.
+"If you're not on the upper end of the attractiveness scale, then you're hopeless" - Being very attractive makes some things easier, but it's not an All or Nothing situation where if you're not at the very top then you get zilch.
 Like the previous point says, you can still get most of the things you want in life with more typical looks.

-"Well having average looks is one thing, but if you're below average then you're out of luck." - Being less attractive can undoubtedly make life harder.
-Less people will be open to dating you, you'll get more hurtful comments, and you may be subtly discriminated against at your job.
+"Well having average looks is one thing, but if you're below average then you're out of luck" - Being less attractive can undoubtedly make life harder.
+Fewer people will be open to dating you, you'll hear more hurtful comments, and you may be subtly discriminated against at your job.
 Though that's a far cry from your life being a total write off.
-Once more, if you look around you can find plenty of cases of less-pretty people who are doing just fine for themselves.
+Once more, if you look around you can find plenty of cases of less pretty people who are doing just fine for themselves.

-"If someone rejects me it's because of how I look." - Again, particularly in dating, your looks may be a factor in why you were rejected, but there are many other reasons someone may not have been interested.
+"If someone rejects me it's because of how I look" - Again, particularly in dating, your looks may be a factor in why you were rejected, but there are many other reasons someone may not be interested.

 Try to adjust the way you think about your looks